suraj-pillai/workshop/README.md

 - Use the following link - http://ec2-13-212-93-248.ap-southeast-1.compute.amazonaws.com:8080
 - Use the link to create an account ("Create Account" tile) and create corresponding transactions ("Make a Transaction" tile)
 - Do not use the "Fetch From MongoDB" tile yet
-- In case you do not have access to http://ec2-13-212-93-248.ap-southeast-1.compute.amazonaws.com:8080 - the instructor will make the inserts into the DB ables
+- In case you do not have access to http://ec2-13-212-93-248.ap-southeast-1.compute.amazonaws.com:8080 - the instructor will insert data into the DB tables
 ```

 ![web](images/web.png)